muratmustafaozmn/muratmustafaozmn/README.md

 - 👋 Hi, I’m @muratmustafaozmn
 - 👀 I’m interested in C#, C++ and Python
-- 🌱 I’m currently learning Computer Programming
+- 🌱 I’m currently learning Computer Programming and on my 2nd Semester
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me muratozmenbb@gmail.com
 - ⚡ Fun fact: I like turtles